-Fortunately, most skin conditions are easy to spot and treatable once confirmed by a vet.
-Dogs with skin issues can be self-destructive as they try in vain to solve their discomfort, so it’s important to identify the signs of skin issues and seek treatment early to avoid a chronic condition or secondary infection.
+Fortunately, most skin conditions are easy to spot and support once confirmed by a vet.
+Dogs with skin issues can be self-destructive as they try in vain to solve their discomfort, so it’s important to identify the signs of skin issues and seek assistance early to avoid a condition or secondary infection.

 Keep watch for these signs and symptoms of skin conditions:

 If your dog is experiencing any of the above symptoms, something in your home, yard, or community could be to blame.
 Irritants like dust mites, pollen, and pesticides can cause a reaction which will affect your dog’s skin first.
 Seasonal allergies affect pets as much as humans, so keep an eye on your pit bull when the seasons are changing and you may be getting sniffly.

 - Ear infections commonly occur alongside environmental allergies, so watch for excessive head shaking or scratching at one ear.

 - Paw licking and chewing is another sign that your pit bull could be suffering from environmental allergies.

 Skin allergies can also be triggered by ingredients in your dog’s food or treats.
 Food allergies are one of the five most common hypersensitivities which affect dogs.
 Although any ingredient can cause an allergic reaction, proteins included in your dog’s diet are the most common culprits.